adumont/hb6502/forth/doc/headers.md

 ok
 ```

-Let's use `SEE` to see the definition of the words' definitions in HEX, which will help use make sense of most of the memory dump.
+Let's use `SEE` to see the definition of the words' definitions in HEX, which will help us make sense of most of the memory dump.

 ```
 ok SEE WORD1